1.5.2

 In recent years, the organization has also found itself entangled in political conflict.
 Its advocacy for reducing incarceration and supporting immigrants has drawn scrutiny from policymakers, and changes in federal funding have threatened some of its programs.
 These tensions highlight the broader environment in which Vera operates: one where criminal justice policy is deeply politicized, and where reform efforts can quickly become targets of ideological pushback.

-Ultimately, the Vera Institute of Justice represents a particular theory of change.
+The Vera Institute of Justice represents a particular theory of change.
 It assumes that the criminal legal system can be made more equitable through sustained, evidence-based intervention—through better data, better policy design, and better implementation.
 Whether that approach is sufficient remains an open question in a field increasingly divided between reform and abolition.
 But for more than six decades, Vera has been one of the central institutions shaping how the United States understands—and attempts to fix—its systems of punishment.

 Research - a searchable collection of Vera’s data and analysis on the criminal legal system